For diseases of nerves and muscles.

 Sepideh Pooyania, MD,FRCPC,CSCN

 Dr. Pooyania completed her specialty training in Physical Medicine and Rehabilitation at the University of Manitoba in 2009.
 She is certified in Electrodiagnostic Medicine by the Canadian Society of Clinical Neurophysiologists.
-Dr. Pooyania is the Service Chief for Stroke Rehabilitation at Riverview Health Centre and is an assistant professor at the University of Manitoba.
+Dr. Pooyania is the Service Chief for Stroke Rehabilitation at Riverview Health Centre and is an associate professor at the University of Manitoba.

 Jennifer Salter, MSc,MD,FRCPC,CSCN